Harryg22/SOMUP-Artefact/SOMUP Proposal.md

 # Software Proposal Form

-- Your name:
+- Your name: Harry Grant
-- Your project title:
+- Your project title: Synth Station

 # Describe the theme or key idea behind your project
-Here
+To design a harmonic virtual instrument that has can be played using a gaming controller.

 # Project research
 Replace this text.
 Briefly discuss examples of some current or historic related projects (include references in bibliography below).